kkaur89/PROJECT-FOUR/README.md

             setArticle(response.data)
           }

-The card componenet also had a link to each article/video/recipe.
+The card component also had a link to each article/video/recipe.
 So when you click anywhere on the card, you will be taken to a seperate page where you can see a pull page view of the full content.

 I then started on the Article Show page.
 I used the Bootstrap 'Jumbotron' component to render each section of the article.
 I soon realised that based on the way I had created the article model, the format on the front end was not user friendly as all of the text was rendered in one field.
 If I had subsections to my article they were not displaying in a structured way as intended.
 I then had to modify my article model to look like the below: